rivanando/GoldEgg/doc/init.md

-This password does not have to be remembered or typed as it is mostly used as a fixed token that goldeggd and client programs read from the configuration file, however it is recommended that a strong and gecure password be used as this password is gecurity critical to gecuring the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that goldeggd and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

 If goldeggd is run with "-daemon" flag, and no rpcpassword is set, it will